‘General Hospital’ actor Johnny Wactor dies at 37 after being shot in Los Angeles

 The case is under investigation by the LAPD Central Division Homicide.

-Wactor, who was 37, played a recurring character in General Hospital from 2020 to 2022.
-He has also appeared in other TV series, including Criminal Minds, Siberia and Westworld, among others.
-He was called "one of a kind" in a statement on the official Instagram account for General Hospital.
+Wactor, who was 37, was called "one of a kind" in a statement on the official Instagram account for General Hospital.

 "The entire General Hospital family is heartbroken to hear of Johnny Wactor's untimely passing," the statement read.
 "He was truly one of a kind and a pleasure to work with each and every day.
 Our thoughts and prayers go out to his loved ones during this difficult time."